 178 For example, any recusal grounded in former Judge Jones's relationship with Ms. Freeman would need to explain the exact nature of that relationship at each relevant time in each challenged case.
-Each "example case" the U.S. Trustee highlights in the Motion, however, concerns allegations related to events that happened after March 2022, impropriety, however, does not mandate vacatur under section 455 or Rule 60(b)(6).
-179 Courts examine the specific facts and circumstances of the case to determine whether vacatur is warranted, 180 or whether the failure to recuse was "harmless error."
-The same reasoning applies to alleged violations of Bankruptcy Rules 5002 and 5004(b).
-181 The Fifth Circuit applies the "harmless error" test through consideration of the following factors established by the Supreme Court in Liljeberg v.
-Health Services Acquisition Corp.: (a) the risk of injustice to the parties in this particular case, (b) the risk that the denial of relief will produce injustice in other cases, and (c) the risk of undermining the public's confidence in the judicial process.
-182 when Ms. Freeman finally admitted to JW that she was then in a romantic relationship with former Judge Jones (but continued to hide that they lived or owned property together).
+Each "example case" the U.S. Trustee highlights in the Motion, however, concerns allegations related to events that happened after March 2022, impropriety, however, does not mandate vacatur under section 455 or Rule 60(b)(6).179 Courts examine the specific facts and circumstances of the case to determine whether vacatur is warranted, 180 or whether the failure to recuse was "harmless error."
+The same reasoning applies to alleged violations of Bankruptcy Rules 5002 and 5004(b).181 The Fifth Circuit applies the "harmless error" test through consideration of the following factors established by the Supreme Court in Liljeberg v.
+Health Services Acquisition Corp.: (a) the risk of injustice to the parties in this particular case, (b) the risk that the denial of relief will produce injustice in other cases, and (c) the risk of undermining the public's confidence in the judicial process.182 i.
+There is No Risk of Injustice to the Parties in the Challenged Cases.